-Canton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Canton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Canton is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Canton who work in sales jobs (16.59%), office and administrative support (10.79%), and food service (10.79%).
+There are especially a lot of people living in Canton who work in sales jobs (16.45%), food service (13.52%), and healthcare (10.55%).

-Canton is a somewhat ethnically-diverse town.
 The people who call Canton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Canton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Canton include Irish, German, Scots-Irish, and Scottish.
+Important ancestries of people in Canton include English, Irish, German, Scots-Irish, and Scottish.

 The most common language spoken in Canton is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Arabic and Italian.